fdcolon/mobile-flashcards/README.md

 ## Notes

 - Deleting Decks was not required in the Rubric.
-- Loading modals were not required in the Rubric.
+- Loading/Processing modals were not required in the Rubric.
 - Added api method `resetData` for testing purposes such as verify the `Welcome` screen was working as expected.
 - Added api method `updateDeckTitle` because it was planned to add that behavior but I wasn't able to find a place where to put an option to do that action into the `Deck Details` screen.
 However, my plan is to add that behavior later.